xvik/guice-ext-annotations/README.md

 implementation class from abstract class or interface, and let guice instantiate bean from it.

 Additional actions during class generation:
-* Annotations copied from abstract type (class or interface) to allow aop correctly resole them
+* Annotations copied from abstract type (class or interface) to allow aop correctly resolve them
 * If abstract bean use constructor injection, the same constructor will be created in implementation (including all constructor and parameters annotations).